Who is Kurt Gerstein? What is the Gerstein Report?

 “Heckenholt is the operator of the diesel engine . . .
 But the diesel does not work!
 Captain Wirth arrives.
 One sees that it is painful to him that it should have to happen today just when I am here . . .
 50 minutes, 70 minutes the diesel does not start.
 The people wait in the gas chambers . . .
 One hears them weep, sob, “Like at a synagogue,” remarks the professor Pfannenstiel, his ear against the wooden door . . .
 At the end of 2 hours 49 minutes . . . the diesel starts . . .
 25 minutes pass . . . many are now dead.
 One sees it through the small window in which the electric light illuminates the chamber for an instant.
 At the end of 28 minutes only some still live; at the end of 32 minutes everyone is dead.”

-Gerstein observes the removal of the bodies from the gas chambers and their disposal.
+Gerstein observes bodies being removed from the gas chambers and the disposal of the bodies:

 “From the other side the men of the work detail open the wooden doors . . .
 The dead are standing straight like pillars of basalt, ranged tightly one against the other in the chambers.
 There was no room to fall or lean forward . . .
 The bodies are thrown outside . . .
 Two dozen dentists open the mouths with hooks and look to see if there are gold crowns . . . the naked cadavers were hauled on wooden barrows to only a few meters from there to pits of 100 by 20 by 12 meters . . .
 Afterwards . . . the cadavers were burned on large grills improvised with railway rails, with the help of petrol and diesel oil.”

 Why there so many versions of the Gerstein Report?